storyfeet/dugi_bialan/content/grammar.md

 Overview
 -------

-Dugi Bialan is a minimalist language seeking balance between simplicity and ease of communication, for both speaker and listener.
+Dugi Bialan is a minimalist language seeking balance between simplicity and minimalism with ease of communication, for both speaker and listener.

 To aid the listener each type of word is only used as 1 of these things, and does not get mixed as others.